-Offered for the first time at a location in the South Island (our Dunedin Campus), this two-year programme is the final academic step in your pathway to becoming a fully-registered Architect.
-You'll develop advanced knowledge of complex architectural and heritage design opportunities in New Zealand, undertake a major research project, and explore what it takes to collaboratively create first-class architectural works that promote ethical and ecologically-sustainable approaches.
+Offered for the first time in the South Island (at our Dunedin Campus), this two-year programme is the final academic step in your pathway to becoming a Registered Architect.

-You'll also have the opportunity to select a wide range of elective courses and do 480 hours of work experience giving you valuable industry insights and experience.
+You'll develop advanced knowledge of complex architectural and heritage design opportunities in New Zealand, undertake a major research project, and explore what it takes to collaboratively create first-class architectural works that promote ethical and ecologically sustainable approaches.
+You'll also have the opportunity to select a wide range of elective courses and do 480 hours of work experience, giving you valuable industry insights and experience.

-For full programme details including start dates and fees, see op.ac.nz/architecture
+For full programme details including start dates, entry requirements and fees, see op.ac.nz/architecture for more info.